MonetizedMCP/typescript-sdk/README.md

 ```

 ##### `verifyPayment(hash: string, amount: number, currency: Currency, destinationWalletAddress: string)`
-Verifies if a payment transaction was successful and matches the expected parameters.
+Verifies if a payment transaction was successful and matches the expected parameters on Base Sepolia.

 Parameters:
 - `hash`: Transaction hash to verify